MythsList/MythsList-Engine/README.md

 C++ ATL for v142 build tools (x86 & x64)
 ```

-Make sure you have over than 7GB on your computer before installing those components.
+Make sure you have more than 7GB on your computer before installing those components.

-- For **MacOS**, you have to install [Xcode](https://developer.apple.com/xcode/).
-If you get any error, try installing an older version.
+- For **MacOS** devices, you have to install [Xcode](https://developer.apple.com/xcode/).
+If you get any error, try installing an older version of the program.

 ------

 ### Compiling the Game

 Once you have **all** of those installed (Required programs for All devices and required VSC components for Windows devices), it's now pretty easy to compile the game.
-You just need to run one of the commands below (First command is recommended if you want to have the HaxeFlixel console activated and FNF's debugging features but if you want to play it without them then the second command is recommended):
+You just need to run one of the commands below (First command is recommended if you want to have the HaxeFlixel console activated and FNF's debugging features but if you want to play the game without them then the second command is most likely to be used):

 #### Desktop